Diederikjh/ploeg/README.md

 This Python project extracts electricity consumption and rate data from municipal PDF files.
 It processes all PDFs in a specified directory, extracts relevant data using regular expressions, and outputs the results as a CSV file.

+Built for PDFs that City of Cape Town generates for its customers.

 ## Features

 - Extracts total electricity consumption (in kWh) from PDF files.